 Applicants must contact institutions/supervisors that they think will be a good fit for them and their research and confirm that the desired institution is eligible to host a Banting postdoctoral researcher.
 For those hoping to be hosted at a Canadian institution, please see the Universities Canada website for a list of Canadian academic institutions and their research areas.
+For those hoping to be hosted at a foreign institution, please follow the instructions in the application guide.
 Applicants are responsible for establishing these connections.
 Many institutions have a page dedicated to this program on their websites.